Saturday, February 23, 2013

 Letter stolen during Paiute War(1860), eventually recovered and delivered in early 1862(Wikipedia)

 Billy's story is sadder than just about any other pioneer tale.
 A fellow rider, Bronco(Broncho) Charlie Miller(1850-1955), who began riding as a volunteer fill-in at 11-years-old, himself, wrote about his friend Billy in his history of the Pony Express.
 Billy traveled with his Mother and Father as a part of the Baker-Fancher Wagon Train originating in Carroll County Arkansas.
 The wagon train was ambushed in southern Utah on September 10, 1857.
 Around 120 pioneers, including women and children, were killed in the massacre, which became known as the Mountain Meadows Massacre.
-The investigation which followed determined that the massacre had been disguised as an Indian attack, but it was actually planned by settlers in that corner of Utah, who didn't want outsiders passing through or, more importantly, settling in the area.
-The Leader of the massacre, John D. Lee, was prosecuted and executed on the site of the massacre.
+The investigation which followed determined that the massacre had been disguised as an Indian attack, but it was actually planned by Mormon settlers in that corner of Utah, who didn't want outsiders passing through or, more importantly, settling in the area.
+The Leader of the massacre, Mormon John D. Lee, was prosecuted and executed on the site of the massacre.

 Leader of the Massacre John D. Lee sitting on his casket before execution for the Mountain Meadows Massacre.
 The site chosen for his execution was the site of the massacre.(Wikipedia)